Tips for Making a Cozy Flannel Quilt

 • Flannel frays easily so use 1/2″ seams instead of 1/4″.

-• If you happen to have selected a flannel that frays extra easily, Fray Check from Dritz will help keep edges of cut pieces from fraying while handling and sewing.
+• If you happen to have selected a flannel that frays extra easily, Fray Check from Dritz will help keep the edges of cut pieces from fraying while handling and sewing.

 • Press the seams open.